 Leonhardt Ranch Learning Landscape in American Valley

 Purchased February 2012 - The Feather River Land Trust purchased the Leonhardt Ranch, conserving a Learning Landscape for Quincy's schoolchildren, forever.
 The 42-acre ranch, just across the street from Quincy Jr./Sr. High School, provides a unique, living classroom for hands-on learning and stewardship experiences.
 The property's meadow, riparian, and wetland habitats support a diversity wildlife species including American badger, beavers, frogs, Sandhill Cranes, waterfowl and unique songbirds like Bullock's Oriole and Yellow-breasted Chat.
+Visit the ranch.

 Heart K Ranch in Genesee Valley